Loring Arena Renovation

 Appropriate capital investment over the years has kept the arena’s major infrastructure well preserved.
 However, the original construction materials and design layout presented challenges related to the following:

-- Health and Safety Issues - Recently, work was done on the exterior surfaces of the arena end walls to slow their deterioration.
+- Health and Safety Issues - Previous to the renovation, work was done on the exterior surfaces of the arena end walls to slow their deterioration.
 Prior to conducting this work, testing was performed to identify if hazardous materials were present.
 Testing revealed lead paint and asbestos are prevalent in the original construction materials.
 A long-term solution to the presence of these materials is critical.
 Design Development has identified the most cost effective solution to addressing these issues.

 - Accessibility Issues - A few years ago, the City conducted an accessibility study, finding several of its buildings deficient.
 Having been constructed in the 1960’s, Loring is in need of accessibility improvements.
 The completion of Design Development will provide plans for a fully accessible facility, including entryways, restrooms, locker rooms, seating, and community use spaces on both the first and second floors.